Thursday, 18 October 2007

 Remember

-Spreading is no more than a sophisticated method of material handling, it adds nothing to the manufacture of garments.
-In conventional cutting rooms it is a technological bottleneck.
+Spreading is no more than a sophisticated method of material handling.
+It adds nothing directly to the manufacture of garments.
+In conventional cutting rooms, it is often a technological bottleneck.

 Considerations in Spreading

-Every ply must comprise at least the length and width of the marker.
-In addition it should have minimum possible extra outside those measurements.
-Because nature of fabric is such that fabric width varies piece to piece
+Every ply must comprise at least the full length and width of the marker.
+In addition, there should be the minimum possible extra fabric outside those measurements.
+Extra fabric beyond the marker length or width becomes wastage, so it should be controlled carefully.

-For fabrics designated both one way only and one way either way, the spread should contain plies whose surface direction is compatible with the pattern facing of the marker.
+For fabrics designated as one-way only or one-way either-way, the spread should contain plies whose surface direction is compatible with the pattern facing of the marker.
+This is especially important for fabrics with nap, pile, shine, directional print, brushed surface, or visible surface direction.

 4. Correct Ply Tension